rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

 In August, Veloren saw a network library update, new locations in the character selection screen, the implementation of a new portal graphic, and numerous translation updates.
 Moreover, improvements were made to the airship fixes, loot balancing, and group chat issues.
-There also been upgrades to the dependency, a README update, and tweaks to the buff death message.
+There have also been upgrades to the dependency, a README update, and tweaks to the buff death message.

 Ongoing projects currently in the works include the addition of Phoenix abilities, NPC arenas, frost Giga attacks, compasses, and a banking storage system.
-Other upcoming updates include an enhancement to the windmills, CI scripts, saving window size, the selection of a single-player world, addition of lava material, and improvements to the weather network protocol.
+Other upcoming updates include an enhancement to the windmills, CI scripts, saving window size, the selection of a single-player world, the addition of lava material, and improvements to the weather network protocol.
 Work is also ongoing on ship movement, pet commands, Terracotta ruins, dwarven quarry, coastal towns, clifftown rework, and axe skills.
 They are also planning to